Migraines will no longer rule my life.

 Aside from the root causes of histamine overload, getting started on a low histamine meal plan will give you some relief while you work on fixing your gut.
 This is a general list of high histamine foods to avoid.

-These lists don’t take into account individual food allergies so you must listen to your body and compensate for reactions to the foods listed below.
+These lists are suggestions and don’t take into account individual food allergies so you must listen to your body and compensate for reactions to the foods listed below.
 Making your own food lists would be most effective.

 High Histamine Foods